rsdoiel/antenna/science_and_technology.md

 ---

-## Apple hit with £3 billion claim over iCloud pricing and packaging practices
+## Apple hit with £3 billion claim of ripping off 40 million UK iCloud users

 date: 2024-11-14, updated: 2024-11-14, from: The Register (UK I.T.
 News)

-<h4>Consumer champion Which? not amused by fruit-based giant&#39;s alleged preference for its own cloud storage service</h4> <p>UK consumer group Which? has filed a £3 billion action against Apple over alleged competition law breaches related to its iCloud service.…</p>
+<h4>Consumer champion Which? not amused by fruit-based giant&#39;s alleged preference for its own cloud storage</h4> <p>UK consumer group Which? has filed a £3 billion action against Apple over alleged competition law breaches related to its iCloud service.…</p>

 <br>